 In this section we cover the following matters of a technical and procedural nature.
 Many, but not all of these are matters that have been raised by SOLGM in previous inquiries.
 We cover the following matters:

-- District Health Board (DHB) elections

 - access to the unpublished roll

 - access to the supplementary roll

 - ratepayer franchise

 - electronic transmission of nomination documents

 - electronic transmissions of votes from overseas

 - electoral deposit

 - matai names

+- candidate order on voting documents

 - public notice and

-- electoral timetable and
+- electoral timetable.

-- election statistics.